 To be clear of the licensing terms of your repository simply add a file called LICENSE.
 Most open source repositories will use a license allowing anyone to use and modify the contents of the repo as they wish.

-If you want to give people freedom to do what they please then a license such as MIT should do which is what I like to use for my repos.
+If you want to give people freedom to do what they please then a license such as MIT should do, which is what I like to use for my repos.

 However, if you want to place some restrictions on what others can do with your code be sure to do your research and place the appropriate licensing terms.
 GitHub has a number of license templates you can easily add to your repo.
 For more information see the GitHub docs on licensing a repository.

-4. Have Issues templates
+4. Configure Issues templates

 The best way to keep things under control is to force anyone creating an Issue to use Issue templates.
 See GitHub docs on Issue templates guidelines on how to create these templates.
 Also feel free to use the Issue templates used by any of our own Inspirezone GitHub repos.